.

 Solicitors regularly brief Sean Hardy to represent their clients at court, particularly when clients wish to defend charges.
 He also appears in appeals against conviction.
 Many solicitors rely on Sean Hardy's expertise to help them provide their clients with accurate, up-to-date and strategic advice.
 He ensures all clients are pleased with the service they get from him and from their solicitors.

-Sean Hardy regularly appears in court on behalf of clients who wish to plead guilty.
+Sean Hardy also appears in court on behalf of clients who wish to plead guilty.
 Pleading guilty can reduce the risk of receiving a harsh penalty as well as reduce legal expenses.
 However, it is essential to eliminate the possibility that a defendant might have a good defence before entering a plea of guilty.
 He has appeared in jury trials in the County Court, and had experience in a wide range of defences including defence of mental illness and insanity.

 Any person requiring a barrister to appear on their behalf in a criminal matter, whether it be to attend a police interview, to defend a charge or to plead guilty in order to avoid jail or licence loss should get legal advice and avoid a disappointing outcome in their case.